rapid7/metasploit-framework/How-to-use-a-reverse-shell-in-Metasploit.md

 When you generate a reverse shell with either msfpayload or msfvenom, you must know how to configure the following:

 * **LHOST** - This is the IP address you want your target machine to connect to, literally.
 If you're in a local area network, it is unlikely your target machine can actually reach you unless you both are in the same network.
 In that case, you will have to [find out your public-facing IP address](https://www.google.com/webhp?q=ip#q=ip), and then configure your network to port-forward that connection to your box.
-LHOST should not be "localhost", or "0.0.0.0", or "127.0.0.1", because if you do, you're telling the target machine to connect to itself.
+LHOST should not be "localhost", or "0.0.0.0", or "127.0.0.1", because if you do, you're telling the target machine to connect to itself (or it may not work at all).
 * **LPORT** - This the port you want your target machine to connect to.

 When you set up a listener for the reverse shell, you also at least need to configure LHOST and LPORT, but slightly different meanings (different perspective):